Jamesemf/Recycle-Exe/README.md

 to create to add new bins, goals, and shop items, as well as delete existing ones.
 The purpose of this page is to provide an easy way for administrators and other approved individuals to manage the applications database.

+## File Structure

+Within this repository there is a complex file structure.
+In the main directory it contains all GitHub files, Django Files, and Document Files

+  .<br />
+  ├── .github                       # All GitHub files, including action files.<br />
+  ├── bytebrigade                   # All Django files, Applications and Root file.<br />
+  ├── Requirements.md               # Our Requirements file containing all dependencies needed in order for the system to function.<br />
+  ├── Byte_Brigade_Privacy_Policy   # Our Privacy Policy file detailing how we manage and process users data.<br />
+  ├── LICENSE.md                    # Out License file, contain our legal obligations.<br />
+  └── README.md                     # Our README file which details how the system functions from a developers point of view.<br />

+  bytebrigade<br />
+  ├── account                       # This application directory contains all files referring to user and admin accounts in the system.<br />
+  ├── barcodereader                 # This application directory contains all files referring to the barcodereader, it contains all models and functions which this application uses.<br />
+  ├── bins                          # This application directory contains all files referring to bins, it contains all models and functions which this application uses.<br />
+  ├── bytebrigade                   # This application directory contains all files referring to the root file, it contains all models and functions which this application uses.<br />
+  ├── gamekeeper                    # This application directory contains all files referring to the gamekeeper, it contains all models and functions which this application uses.<br />
+  ├── home                          # This application directory contains all files referring to the home, it contains all models and functions which this application uses.<br />
+  ├── products                      # This application directory contains all files referring to the products, it contains all models and functions which this application uses.<br />
+  └── shop                          # This application directory contains all files referring to the shop, it contains all models and functions which this application uses.<br />

 ## Application Structure

 The application is structured into 7 separate applications each with a devoted purpose.